 We can make a custom nut to fit your bass.
 Many basses come with plastic nuts which rob the guitar of some tone, sustain and in some cases, tuning stability.
 The plastic of many nuts acts as a damper to the transmission of string vibration into the neck.
 We install Bone, Graph Tech Tusq or Black Tusq.
 We use the Plek machine to craft most nuts.
 It gives us precise control over string spacing, slot angle/depth, as well as shaping the top of the nut to match the radius of the neck perfectly.

 Sometimes we're asked why we can't just put on a $10 or $15 pre-made nut and be done with it.
 The reality is even those pre-made nuts that are made to drop-in do not drop right in.
 You'll notice the instructions for all of them state that there will be some sanding required to make it fit properly.
-You also end up with varying string heights because the slots haven't been cut to perfectly match the radius of the neck.
+You also end up with varying string heights because the slots haven't been cut to perfectly match the radius of the first fret.
 We have to charge for the time spent to make it right.

 We can replace your Bass pickups to tailor your tone to your style of playing.
 Sometimes the right bass just doesn't make the sound you're looking for.
 We can help you with that.